artsy/eigen/docs/images.md

 Do you need to use an image?

-At artsy we have several ways of retrieving an image.
+Images should be retrieved at least 2x of the size we would anticipate to display them.
+This is because of higher pixel densities as for example the latest iPhones have, high-resolution displays demand images with more pixels.
+You can read more about it [here](https://developer.apple.com/design/human-interface-guidelines/foundations/images/).

 Image urls are retrieved from metaphysics.
+We have several ways of doing that.

 [This doc](https://www.notion.so/artsy/Handling-Images-On-The-Web-In-Force-5c6832bf4b3e431cb4830061ce057399), although web specific, provides some more context on how we handle images.

 In general, our current **preferred practice** is to use the normalized image and resize it as necessary using on-the-fly resizing.

-Images should always be at least 2x of the size we would anticipate to display them, since because of higher pixel densities as for example the latest iPhones have, high-resolution displays demand images with more pixels.
-You can read more about it [here](https://developer.apple.com/design/human-interface-guidelines/foundations/images/).

 Here is an example query: